metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Required:

 - `kind` (String) Kind of the values referent, valid values are ('Secret', 'ConfigMap').
 - `name` (String) Name of the values referent.
-Should reside in the same namespace as thereferring resource.
+Should reside in the same namespace as the referring resource.

 Optional:

 - `optional` (Boolean) Optional marks this ValuesReference as optional.
-When set, a not found errorfor the values reference is ignored, but any ValuesKey, TargetPath ortransient error will still result in a reconciliation failure.
+When set, a not found error for the values reference is ignored, but any ValuesKey, TargetPath or transient error will still result in a reconciliation failure.
 - `target_path` (String) TargetPath is the YAML dot notation path the value should be merged at.
-Whenset, the ValuesKey is expected to be a single flat value.
-Defaults to 'None',which results in the values getting merged at the root.
+When set, the ValuesKey is expected to be a single flat value.
+Defaults to 'None', which results in the values getting merged at the root.
-- `values_key` (String) ValuesKey is the data key where the values.yaml or a specific value can befound at.
+- `values_key` (String) ValuesKey is the data key where the values.yaml or a specific value can be found at.
 Defaults to 'values.yaml'.